 - Design Testing: Quick Test vs. more advanced test using simulated respondents.
 How the advanced test can help with sample size decisions

-Day 2 of 3: Intermediate CBC
+Day 2: Intermediate CBC

-This session builds upon the concepts learned in the introductory part of the training.
+On day 2, we’ll build upon the concepts learned in the introductory part of the training.
 You will receive practical experience while creating surveys in Sawtooth Software’s Lighthouse Studio system and analyzing the results.
 We will go beyond the basics of CBC and will cover: